citp/privacy-policy-historical/b/be/bey/beyondblindfold.com.md

 Our site uses third party advertisements to support our site.
 Some of these advertisers may use technology such as cookies, which will also send these advertisers (such as Google through the Google AdSense program) information including your IP address, your ISP, the browser you used to visit our site, and in some cases, whether you have Flash installed.
 This information is used to target your location and deliver advertisements that are relative to your interests or to show ads based on specific sites visited.
 You are welcome to disable or selectively turn off our cookies or third-party cookies in your browser settings, however, this could affect how you are able to interact with our site as well as other websites.
 This could include the inability to login to services or programs, such as logging into forums or accounts.

-For more information, you can reach us at our contact page or visit the [Google Privacy Center](http://www.google.com/policies/privacy/).
+For more information, you can reach us at our contact page or visit the  _Google Privacy Center_.